anubhavops/kubernetes_in_action/Chapter-01.md

 Now let’s look at how Docker containers specifically compare to virtual machines (and how Docker images compare to VM images).
 Figure 1.7 again shows the same six applications running both in VMs and as Docker containers.

 ![Figure 1.7.
 Running six apps on three VMs vs. running them in Docker containers](https://user-images.githubusercontent.com/95487264/183103301-5bc651c2-c52f-40e8-b973-53a0108da491.png)

+You’ll notice that apps A and B have access to the same binaries and libraries both when running in a VM and when running as two separate containers.
+In the VM, this is obvious, because both apps see the same filesystem (that of the VM).
+But we said that each container has its own isolated filesystem.
+How can both app A and app B share the same files?

+####  Understanding image layers

+I’ve already said that Docker images are composed of layers.
+Different images can contain the exact same layers because every Docker image is built on top of another image and two different images can both use the same parent image as their base.
+This speeds up the distribution of images across the network, because layers that have already been transferred as part of the first image don’t need to be transferred again when transferring the other image.

+But layers don’t only make distribution more efficient, they also help reduce the storage footprint of images.
+Each layer is only stored once.
+Two containers created from two images based on the same base layers can therefore read the same files, but if one of them writes over those files, the other one doesn’t see those changes.
+Therefore, even if they share files, they’re still isolated from each other.
+This works because container image layers are read-only.
+When a container is run, a new writable layer is created on top of the layers in the image.
+When the process in the container writes to a file located in one of the underlying layers, a copy of the whole file is created in the top-most layer and the process writes to the copy.

+#### Understanding the portability limitations of container images

+In theory, a container image can be run on any Linux machine running Docker, but one small caveat exists—one related to the fact that all containers running on a host use the host’s Linux kernel.
+If a containerized application requires a specific kernel version, it may not work on every machine.
+If a machine runs a different version of the Linux kernel or doesn’t have the same kernel modules available, the app can’t run on it.

+While containers are much more lightweight compared to VMs, they impose certain constraints on the apps running inside them.
+VMs have no such constraints, because each VM runs its own kernel.

+And it’s not only about the kernel.
+It should also be clear that a containerized app built for a specific hardware architecture can only run on other machines that have the same architecture.
+You can’t containerize an application built for the x86 architecture and expect it to run on an ARM-based machine because it also runs Docker.
+You still need a VM for that.

+### 1.2.3.
+Introducing rkt—an alternative to Docker
+The actual isolation of containers is done at the Linux kernel level using kernel features such as Linux Namespaces and cgroups.
+Docker only makes it easy to use those features.

+After the success of Docker, the Open Container Initiative (OCI) was born to create open industry standards around container formats and runtime.
+Docker is part of that initiative, as is rkt (pronounced “rock-it”), which is another Linux container engine.

+Like Docker, rkt is a platform for running containers.
+It puts a strong emphasis on security, composability, and conforming to open standards.
+It uses the OCI container image format and can even run regular Docker container images.

+This book focuses on using Docker as the container runtime for Kubernetes, because it was initially the only one supported by Kubernetes.
+Recently, Kubernetes has also started supporting rkt, as well as others, as the container runtime.

+In fact, over the course of this book, you’ll realize that the essence of Kubernetes isn’t orchestrating containers.
+It’s much more.
+Containers happen to be the best way to run apps on different cluster nodes.
+With that in mind, let’s finally dive into the core of what this book is all about—Kubernetes.

+## 1.3.
+Introducing Kubernetes

+ Google was probably the first company that realized it needed a much better way of deploying and managing their software components and their infrastructure to scale globally.
+It’s one of only a few companies in the world that runs hundreds of thousands of servers and has had to deal with managing deployments on such a massive scale.
+This has forced them to develop solutions for making the development and deployment of thousands of software components manageable and cost-efficient.

+ ### 1.3.1.
+Understanding its origins

+ Through the years, Google developed an internal system called Borg (and later a new system called Omega), that helped both application developers and system administrators manage those thousands of applications and services.
+In addition to simplifying the development and management, it also helped them achieve a much higher utilization of their infrastructure, which is important when your organization is that large.
+When you run hundreds of thousands of machines, even tiny improvements in utilization mean savings in the millions of dollars, so the incentives for developing such a system are clear.

+After having kept Borg and Omega secret for a whole decade, in 2014 Google introduced Kubernetes, an open-source system based on the experience gained through Borg, Omega, and other internal Google systems.

+### 1.3.2.
+Looking at Kubernetes from the top of a mountain

+Kubernetes is a software system that allows you to easily deploy and manage containerized applications on top of it.
+It relies on the features of Linux containers to run heterogeneous applications without having to know any internal details of these applications and without having to manually deploy these applications on each host.
+Because these apps run in containers, they don’t affect other apps running on the same server, which is critical when you run applications for completely different organizations on the same hardware.
+This is of paramount importance for cloud providers, because they strive for the best possible utilization of their hardware while still having to maintain complete isolation of hosted applications.

+Kubernetes enables you to run your software applications on thousands of computer nodes as if all those nodes were a single, enormous computer.
+It abstracts away the underlying infrastructure and, by doing so, simplifies development, deployment, and management for both development and the operations teams.

+Deploying applications through Kubernetes is always the same, whether your cluster contains only a couple of nodes or thousands of them.
+The size of the cluster makes no difference at all.
+Additional cluster nodes simply represent an additional amount of resources available to deployed apps.

+#### Understanding the core of what Kubernetes does

+Figure 1.8 shows the simplest possible view of a Kubernetes system.
+The system is composed of a master node and any number of worker nodes.
+When the developer submits a list of apps to the master, Kubernetes deploys them to the cluster of worker nodes.
+What node a component lands on doesn’t (and shouldn’t) matter—neither to the developer nor to the system administrator.